 - A. The top pay-weight for swine consigned to the sale will be 275 pounds.
 Therefore 4-H'ers having a hog weighing 276+ pounds will only receive payment for 275 pounds if their hog is purchased for processing at Eickman's. - B All swine need to be in the barns and penned by 11:00 a.m. on Friday, prior to weigh-ins beginning at 12:00 noon.
 Swine Superintendents and Assistants will be at the swine barns between 8:00 11:00 a.m.
 No animals will be weighed from trucks/trailers.
-If you can't make it by 11:00 call Jeff Marco at (815) 751-1020 or Hayden Kuhn at 815-315-7866. - C. All youth showing swine are required to be certified in Youth for the Quality Care of Animals (YQCA) during the current year. - D. Since the swine show is non-terminal youth may have the option of retaining ownership of their swine. - E. A Certificate of Veterinary Inspection is required on all swine exhibits.
+If you can't make it by 11:00 call Jeff Marco at (815) 751-1020 or Hayden Kuhn at 815-315-7866. - C. All youth showing swine are required to be certified in Youth for the Quality Care of Animals (YQCA) during the current year. - E. A Certificate of Veterinary Inspection is required on all swine exhibits.
 Please make note that for Illinois pseudorabies testing is not required